slsa-framework/slsa-verifier/README.md

   --source-uri github.com/ianlewis/actions-test
 ```

-The verified in-toto statement may be written to stdout with the `--print-provenance` flag to pipe into policy engines.
+The verified in-toto statement may be written to stdout with the
+`--print-provenance` flag to pipe into policy engines.

 Only GitHub URIs are supported with the `--source-uri` flag.
-A tag should not be specified, even if the provenance was built at some tag.
-If you intend to do source versioning validation, use `--print-provenance` and inspect the commit SHA of the config source or materials.
+A tag should not
+be specified, even if the provenance was built at some tag.
+If you intend to do
+source versioning validation, you can use `--source-tag` to validate the
+release tag and `--package-version` to validate the package version.
+For commit
+SHA validation, use `--print-provenance` and inspect the commit SHA of the
+config source or materials.

 ## Known Issues